bbbiyeba/MediaRentalManager/README.md

 2. An address
 3. A rental plan (UNLIMITED or LIMITED)
 4. Two queues:
-   a.Interested media queue
-   b.Rented media queue
-5. Rental Plans

    a.
+Interested media queue

+   b.
+Rented media queue
+6. Rental Plans

-UNLIMITED: Allows a customer to rent as many media items as they want. b.LIMITED: Restricts the customer to renting a default of 2 media items (this value can be changed via a manager method).
+   a.
+UNLIMITED: Allows a customer to rent as many media items as they want.

+   b.
+LIMITED: Restricts the customer to renting a default of 2 media items (this value can be changed via a manager method).

 <ins>**Media:**</ins>
 The media in the system can be either movies or music albums.